Place a reasonable price on your

 at the best "win-win" price.

-Carry on "business as usual."
+Carry on "business

 Don't become so obsessed with the transaction that your attention